Single European Railway Directive 2012

-The Single European Railway Directive 2012 2012/34/EU is an EU Directive that regulates railway networks in European Union law.
-This recast the "First Railway Directive" or "Package" from 1991, and allows open access operations on railway lines by companies other than those that own the rail infrastructure.
+The Single European Railway Directive 2012 (2012/34/EU) is an EU Directive that regulates railway networks in European Union law.
+This recast the First Railway Directive 91/440/EEC and consolidates legislation from each of the first to the fourth "Package" from 1991 to 2016, and allows open access operations on railway lines by companies other than those that own the rail infrastructure.
 The legislation was extended by further directives to include cross border transit of freight.

 In September 2010, the process of merging the directives into a single piece of legislation was begun, with the addition of modifications to strengthen the regulatory framework.
 The Second Railway Package, the Third Railway Package, and the Fourth Railway Package aim to push integration further.

 Background

-In many countries in Europe, the railway systems developed as separate privately owned companies operating regional networks with permission to construct and operate a line being granted or instructed by government legislation, or by royal decree or license.
-During the 20th century the railways became organised and run through a countrywide organisation often through nationalisation.
+In many countries in Europe, the railway systems developed as separate privately owned companies operating regional networks, such as in the United Kingdom, France, Ireland, or Germany.
+Rail companies with permission to construct and operate a line were granted or instructed by government legislation, or by royal decree or license.
+During the 20th century the railways became organised and run through a countrywide organisation.
+For example, often through nationalisation, British Railways was created in 1948, France's SNCF was established in 1938, Deutsche Reichsbahn was created through the merger of individual German state railways in 1920, and RENFE and FEVE in Spain were created under the Franco government.
 These entities, in general, had total or virtual monopolies.

-These national companies were vertically integrated organisations and it was difficult or impossible for private or regional enterprises to run their own trains on the national networks, or to compete in other EU countries' railway systems.
-Thus in 1991 EU Directive 91/440 was created to make it a legal requirement for independent companies to be able to apply for non-discriminatory track access (running powers) on a European Union country's track.
+These national companies were vertically integrated organisations and it was difficult or impossible for private or regional enterprises to run their own trains on the national networks, or to operate in other EU countries' railway systems.
+To ensure that rail passengers were offered the possibility to travel more freely around Europe, particularly in cross-border or long-distance journeys, the European Union (or the European Community) legislated in a series of "packages" of legislation to integrate railway systems: